JasonMortonNZ/bs3-sublime-plugin/README.md

 There are 3 methods for installing this plugin.

-1. Search for "Bootstrap 3 Snippets" via the "Package Control: Install Packages" menu.
+1. Search for `Bootstrap 3 Snippets` via the `Package Control: Install Packages` menu.
-**Note:** If you don't have Sublime Package Control installed, you can find out how to install it here [https://sublime.wbond.net/installation](https://sublime.wbond.net/installation)
+**Note:** If you don't have Sublime Package Control installed, you can find out how to install it here [https://packagecontrol.io/installation](https://packagecontrol.io/installation)

 2. Clone the repository into your Sublime Text 2/3 packages directory.
 `git clone https://github.com/JasonMortonNZ/bs3-sublime-plugin.git

 3. Download the .zip file and unzip it into your Sublime Text 2/3 packages directory.
-**Note:** You can find your Sublime Text 2/3 packages directory by going to Preferences > Browse Packages.
+**Note:** You can find your Sublime Text 2/3 packages directory by going to `Preferences` > `Browse Packages`.

 ### Usage

 Start typing `bs3` in html files and the autocomplete window opens.
 It matches fuzzily.
 So you can type `bs3radio` to find the `bs3-input:radio` snippet.

-Be sure you have enabled "bs" in your Preferences.sublime-settings:
+Be sure you have enabled `bs` in your `Preferences.sublime-settings`:

 `"auto_complete_triggers": [{"selector": "text.html", "characters": "bs3"}]`